sortabrilliant/blockshots/README.md

 # Block Shots
-The easiest way to make screenshots of your blocks.

-== Description ==
 What if I told you that you could take a screenshot of individual blocks (or multiple blocks if you group them) with just the click of the mouse?

 You can with blockshots.